kunalsen/cexplore/README.md

 ** The java source code resides under the directory src

+MainServlet.java : is the servlet class that handles all the http requests.
+It parses the request parameters and makes calls to SparqlEvaluator to fire SPARQL queries to the endpoint and get result back as JSON.

+SparqlEvaluator.java : is the singleton class which provides an interface for all SPARQL queries.
+It calls RDFXMLProcessor to convert the returned triples to JSON.

+RDFXMLProcessor.java : is the a RDF handler that visits all the statements and return JSON

+CacheKey.java : We cache queries and their results.
+Cachekey represents a unique value for each query and its parameters.

 ** html and js files are in the web-src directory

 ** Runnable web application is contained in the cexplore.zip file